Elizabeth-Ofulue/Analysis-Exploration/README.md

 # Udacity-Projects
-All projects embarked on during the Data Analyst Nanodegree program on Udacity.
+All personal projects embarked on during the Data Analyst Nanodegree program at Udacity.